skeezicsb/PERQemu/PERQemu/Readme.txt

     - A 24-bit version of the 16K CPU extends the memory capacity to 8MB in the rare PERQ-2/T4 model

-PERQemu will (soon) emulate all of the standard PERQ-1 and PERQ-2 configurations and peripherals.
+PERQemu will emulate all of the standard PERQ-1 and PERQ-2 configurations and peripherals.

 1.2 Current Status